esheldon/fitsio/README.md

     # By default they are read into fixed-length fields in the output array.
     # You can over-ride this by constructing the FITS object with the vstorage
     # keyword or specifying vstorage when reading.
 Sending vstorage='object'
-    # will read int object fields in the array to save memory; the default is
+    # will store the data in variable size object fields to save memory; the
-    # vstorage='fixed'.
-Object fields can also be written out to a new FITS
+    # default is vstorage='fixed'.
+Object fields can also be written out to a
-    # file as variable length to save disk space.
+    # new FITS file as variable length to save disk space.

     >>> fits = fitsio.FITS(filename,vstorage='object')
     # OR